12 Best Apps Like Duolingo for Serious Language Learners in 2026

 For learners who prefer an audio-first approach, Pimsleur offers a time-tested method built entirely around listening and speaking.
 Its core is a series of 30-minute audio lessons designed to be completed daily, making it perfect for commutes, workouts, or any time you can't be looking at a screen.
 The Pimsleur Method is based on graduated interval recall, prompting you to remember and use new words at increasing intervals, which effectively moves vocabulary into your long-term memory.

 Pimsleur is one of the most respected apps like Duolingo because it builds speaking confidence from the very first lesson.
 By asking you to respond to a native speaker and construct sentences on the fly, it develops your ear for the language and refines your accent.
-While the primary focus is audio, the modern app version includes supplementary practice activities like flashcards and quizzes to reinforce what you hear.
+The method, developed by Dr. Paul Pimsleur, uses graduated interval recall to move phrases into long-term memory.
+While the primary focus is audio, Pimsleur Premium adds reading lessons, digital flashcards, and quick-match games on top of the core 30-minute lessons.
+Full access covers 50+ language courses via subscription.
 This focus on auditory learning and speaking practice makes it a superior choice for those whose primary goal is to hold real conversations.

 Pimsleur: At a Glance